-- A. Events that may permit an Employee to terminate and/or elect the DCFSA mid-Plan Year: - 1.
-Birth, adoption, placement for adoption, court or administrative orders requiring dependent coverage = Date of the event or order. - 2.
-Marriage, divorce, death of Spouse, termination of Spouse's or dependent's employment = 1st day of the 1st month from the Employee's signature date on the Election Change documentation. - 3.
-One of your dependents satisfies or ceases to satisfy the requirements for coverage due to a change in age.
+Events that may permit an Employee to terminate and/or elect the DCFSA mid-Plan Year:

+1. Birth, adoption, placement for adoption, court or administrative orders requiring dependent coverage = Date of the event or order.

-- B. Events allowing contributions to cease (for reasons other than enrolling in the plan). - 1.
-Termination of employment = the end of the semi-monthly pay period in which the Employee worked. - 2.
-Death = Date of death.
+- 2. Marriage, divorce, death of Spouse, termination of Spouse's or dependent's employment = 1^{st} day of the 1^{st} month from the Employee's signature date on the Election Change documentation. - 3.
+One of your dependents satisfies or ceases to satisfy the requirements for coverage due to a change in age. - B. Events allowing contributions to cease (for reasons other than enrolling in the plan). - 1.
+Termination of Spouse's or dependent's employment = the end of the semi-monthly pay period in which the Employee worked. - 2.
+Death = Date of death. - 3.
+Change in legal marital status gaining or losing a spouse.